Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Backcountry cross-country skiing is a blast!
 In reality, however, it’s not that much different from classic cross-country skiing at a groomed resort.
 Most of the same classic technique that you’d use on groomed terrain is the same for the backcountry.
 However, a lot of people don’t embrace this concept.
 Instead, they treat the backcountry experience as a step up from snowshoeing.
 They’ll basically snowshoe with their skis, but then be able to glide downhill (instead of walking as you would with snowshoes).

-Long story short, read all of my articles and watch all of my videos about classic cross-country skiing if you really want to maximize your backcountry experience!
+Many of my YouTube videos and Tahoe Trail Guide articles are about classic cross-country skiing, particularly in a backcountry environment.
+So take a look if you really want to maximize your backcountry experience!

 Cross-Country Downhill #ad maybe slightly dated (published c.
 1987), but it provides some wonderful philosophy about cross-country skiing off the beaten path.